 Costco's Kirkland Signature Dog foods are a great choice.
-Otherwise we recommend Pro Plan SPORT All Life Stages.
+Otherwise, we recommend Pro Plan SPORT All Life Stages.
 If you want an organic choice, Castor & Pollux.
-However, seeing that the main ingredients of most high quality dog foods is meat and sweet potatoes, you could simply buy those main ingredients and cook them up for your dog and get rid of all preservatives and truly go organic.
+However, seeing that the main ingredients of most high-quality dog foods are meat and sweet potatoes, you could simply buy those main ingredients and cook them up for your dog and get rid of all preservatives, and truly go organic.

 The Best Diet for Dogs